Gold News

 Consumer demand is not the only factor which can affect gold prices however.
 Rising assets tend to require inflows of investor cash, both driving and chasing prices higher.

 With that in mind, check out January's track record for rising precious metal prices.
-Because, as our interactive chart shows, gold has risen 14 times at New Year in US Dollar terms since 2002.
-Silver also rose 14 times and platinum has risen more repeatedly still, up 18 times in the last 20 Januarys.
+Because, as our interactive chart shows, gold has risen 14 times at New Year in US Dollar terms since 2004.
+Silver rose 13 times and platinum has risen more repeatedly still, up 17 times in the last 20 Januarys.

 Why this repeated surge of interest at New Year?